raspberrypisig/minimal-mistakes/_posts/2018-3-3-nextion-hmi.md

 It has a serial(RX/TX) interface.
 Also has a SD card interface.

-The interesteing thing about this is that it comes with Nextion editor, you write the user interface on the PC, then upload to a SD card, and put the SD card on the unit.
+The interesting thing about this is that it comes with Nextion editor, you write the user interface on the PC, then upload to a SD card, and put the SD card on the unit.

 ![Nextion editor](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/1023750975/original/2015-06-04_-_Nextion_Editor_-_Resolution_Horizontal_Vertical.png?1433428059)